59 Electrically-Powered Aircraft

 Urban Aerial Mobility

-What eVTOL can contribute to the transportation needs of the general public needs a more critical evaluation.
-Such an evaluation should be considered on technical grounds but also in terms of accessibility, convenience, and cost.
+A more provocative, if not critical, evaluation of how eVTOL can contribute to the transportation needs of the general public is needed.
+Such an evaluation should consider technical grounds as well as accessibility, convenience, and cost.
 Besides the question of technical feasibility, the most obvious question would be: Will UAM be affordable to the public at large, or is it just another elitist proposition for the wealthy?
+For now, it looks more like a personal luxury service rather than any potential paradigm change in urban mobility.

 As shown in the image below, some think this will be a new aviation utopia, where everyone flies around doing their business and commuting to their homes in an eVTOL aircraft.
 But to be fair, there has also been a perception that electric cars are elitist; the evolving market dynamics and efforts to improve accessibility and reduce costs are gradually disproving this notion.
 Therefore, in time, the same may happen with eVTOL and UAM.

-A vision of an urban air mobility utopia, where various air vehicles, including eVTOLs, help people go about their business and connect to their homes.
+One artist’s vision of an urban air mobility utopia is where various air vehicles, including eVTOLs, help people do their business.

 Assume that the technical issues with eVTOL can be overcome, and they are then in widespread use in large U.S. cities such as Orlando or Washington D.C.
 Consider now the following scenario.
 Each lane of an interstate highway, such as I-4 in Orlando or I-270 in Washington D.C., has a flow rate of about 2,000 cars per hour.
 Assuming two occupants per car, this flow rate is 4,000 people per hour per lane.
 A three-lane highway can allow 12,000 people per hour to go about their business, assuming no accidents or delays.
 Transit rail (e.g., MetroRail in Washington D.C.) can carry even more, with a flow rate of up to 6,000 people per hour per track.
 Therefore, the question arises: how many eVTOLs would it take to offload the carrying capacity of one highway lane, or what could be achieved with MetroRail?